blesson07asd/sensitive-analysis/README.md

 Install required R packages if not already installed.

-Run the R script to perform the analysis.
+Run the all the R script to perform the analysis.